 Everyone is talking about Pokémon GO – a game played by millions of people worldwide.
 The popularity of the game is constantly increasing and the players are eager to find and catch Pokémon and of course, level up.
-While many of those who are playing this addictive game have a smooth experience, there are many people who seem to be having issues.
+While many of those who are playing this addictive game have a smooth experience, many people seem to be having issues.
 Here, we are going to talk about Pokémon GO common problems and their solutions.
 If you are facing issues while trying to find and catch Pokémon, see how you can fix it.

-See also-15 Pokémon Go Tips
+See also: 15 Pokémon Go Tips

 - To play Pokémon GO on Android, you need Android KitKat 4.4 or later, display resolution 1280×720 or higher, and 2 GB RAM or more.